Sen. Jeff Merkley and GOP Leader Mike McLane

 JOBS & ECONOMY

 Though the tech giant has been firmly planted in the area since 2010, it was a while before anyone said the name “Amazon” out loud.
-The electronic commerce enterprise operates several data centers at the ports of Umatilla and Morrow under the name Vadata, Inc., and is constructing others in Umatilla County Download the iPhone apk file.
+The electronic commerce enterprise operates several data centers at the ports of Umatilla and Morrow under the name Vadata, Inc., and is constructing others in Umatilla County.
 But it has been mum on most of the details of its operations in the area, even as its footprint continues to expand.

 Parents and their children have a keen interest in the conduct of educators in the public school system, but finding out about rule violations or other misconduct by teachers and administrators can be difficult if not impossible given Oregon’s public records laws.